Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 The layout of [the] gardens dates from the 17th century, following the restoration of the Castle gardens after the English Civil Wars.
 Emulating the Norman keep, the circular Rose Garden was laid by Sir Anthony Salvin in the mid-nineteenth century

-Also visible near the lower left corner of the above image are the enormous D-towers of its main gatehouse:
+Visible on the viewer's left in the above image are the two fat D-towers of Rockingham Castle's gatehouse:

-Rockingham's D towers are hard to explain.
-They face into a field rather than the road and their defensive function is compromised by the smaller walls protecting the rest of the castle.
+Rockingham's twin 'D' towers are hard to explain.
+They face into a field rather than an approach road and their defensive function is compromised by their internal layout and the smaller walls around the rest of the castle.

-That's just a vision, though heritage surveyors have wondered if Rockingham Castle's builders' records hint at a former shell-keep.
+If that sounds like, well, just a vision, heritage surveyors have also wondered if Rockingham Castle's records hint at a missing shell-keep.

 From Shell-keeps revisited: the bailey on the motte?, Robert Higham, 2016, p12: